-- GOVERNMENT AGENCIES (including federally recognized tribes): Agencies that exist within the same governmental entity are eligible to apply independently when they have different/distinct mission statements and their own separate advisory boards.
-Multiple departments/facilities within one agency may not apply independently; each agency must collectively determine the programs or projects for which to request funding - COLLEGES/UNIVERSITIES: Limited to no more than one grant to the same academic department per fiscal year.
-Projects must serve a broad community outside the institution and generate areawide arts involvement.
-Grants may not support the institution's internal programs - PUBLIC SCHOOLS AND PUBLIC LIBRARIES: Individual schools and libraries within the same district/system may apply independently as long as they have their own budget and facility
+- Government Agencies (including federally recognized tribes): Agencies that exist within the same governmental entity are eligible to apply independently when they have different/distinct mission statements and their own separate advisory boards.
+Multiple departments/facilities within one agency may not apply independently; each agency must collectively determine the programs or projects for which to request funding - Colleges/Universities: Limited to no more than one grant to the same academic department per fiscal year.
+Projects must serve a broad community outside the institution and generate area-wide arts involvement.
+Grants may not support the institution's internal programs - Public Schools and Public Libraries: Individual schools and libraries within the same district/system may apply independently if they have their own budget and facility